lukelbd/climate-benchmarks/README.md

 These results were surprising: turned out **more pressure levels *significantly* slowed** the CDO operations.
 And I have no idea why.
 Maybe has to do with the particular operation used, e.g. the `-enlarge` calculated independently for each pressure level?

+**Note**: Suspect the CDO issues had something to do with my compilation.
+These will be updated.

 | nlat | size (version) | name | real (s) | user (s) | sys (s) |
 | --- | --- | --- | --- | --- | --- |
 | 9 | 22M (3) | XArray + no dask | **1.850** | 1.637 | 0.381 |